Albariño is the primary

 Lindquist, of Qupé, had about 150 acres planted in

-the Ibarra-Young Vineyard in Los Olivos and has released some
+the Ibarra-Young Vineyard in Los Olivos and subsequently released the wine

 under the "Verdad" label.
 Bryan Babcock has also experimented